naivary/govm/README.md

   hash[key] = value
 end
 ```
 Afterwards every defined custome variables of your vm.cfg is also accesible by using `hash["KEY"]`.
 There is already a [template](./vagrantfiles/template) for creating proper custome `Vagrantfiles`.
+That template should be used as a base for every `Vagrantfile` that you want to create.

 ### Gotchas
 Changing the `VAGRANTFILE_DIR` will change the behavior of the [single-screation](#single-creation) of the `default.cfg` This is because if you choose to haven a custome `Vagrantfile` every variable defined in [vm.cfg](#vmcfg) will be optional and one new argument will be required: `VAGRANTFILE` which is not set in the [default.cfg](.govm/default.cfg).
 But you can set a `VAGRANTFILE` for [default.cfg](.govm/default.cfg) then it will work properly. which one?
 Thats on you!